Milltown railway station

 Milltown railway station is a disused railway station close to the village of Milltown in County Galway.
 The station was originally opened by the Waterford, Limerick and Western Railway on 30 April 1894 on the route between Limerick and Claremorris.
 The station was closed completely on 17 June 1963.

-As part of the government's Transport 21 plan, Milltown station was to be re-opened in 2014 under the third stage of the Western Railway Corridor restoration, which would see the section between Tuam and Claremorris re-open.
-This project is deferred indefinitely.
+As part of the government's Transport 21 plan (2005–2011), it was suggested that Milltown could be re-opened under the proposed third stage of the Western Railway Corridor restoration.
+However, this project was later indefinitely deferred.